dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

         set\_property -dict {PACKAGE\_PIN A10 IOSTANDARD LVCMOS33} [get\_ports {RMII\_PHY\_M\_txd[0]}]
         set\_property -dict {PACKAGE\_PIN A8 IOSTANDARD LVCMOS33} [get\_ports {RMII\_PHY\_M\_txd[1]}]
         set\_property -dict {PACKAGE\_PIN D5 IOSTANDARD LVCMOS33} [get\_ports ETH\_CLK]
-        #set\_property -dict { PACKAGE\_PIN B8    IOSTANDARD LVCMOS33 } [get\_ports { ETH\_INTN }]; #IO\_L12P\_T1\_MRCC\_16 Sch=eth\_intn
+        #set\_property -dict { PACKAGE\_PIN B8 IOSTANDARD LVCMOS33 } [get\_ports { ETH\_INTN }];

-In most tutorials the 50MHz clock is used to drive the LANxxx chip and the MII\_to\_RMII block.
+In most tutorials the 50MHz clock is used to drive the LAN8720A chip and the MII\_to\_RMII block.
 According to some recommendations the  MII\_to\_RMII block introduces a clock delay.
 Ideally the clocking wizard should be used to create two 50 MHz clocks, one with a phase delay.
 The un-delayed clock is connected to the MII\_to\_RMII block.
-The delayed clock is connected to the LANxxx chip.
-Furthermore there is a discussion if the LANxxx can be clocked used a synthesized 50MHz clock as there the clock jitter would be outside the LANxxx requirements.
+The delayed clock is connected to the LAN8720A.
+Furthermore there is a discussion if the LAN8720A can be clocked used a synthesized 50MHz clock as there the clock jitter would be outside its datasheet specs.

 ##AXI Quad SPI